Unknown

 Methods

 Five critically ill COVID-19 patients with severe defects in cellular immune responses, high SARS-CoV-2 viral RNA loads, and no respiratory improvement were treated with interferon gamma, 100 μg subcutaneously, thrice weekly.
-Bronchial secretion was collected every 48 hours for routine diagnostic SARS-CoV-2 RT-PCR and viral culture.
+Bronchial secretion was collected every 48 h for routine diagnostic SARS-CoV-2 RT-PCR and viral culture.

 Findings

-Interferon gamma administration was followed by a rapid decline in SARS-CoV-2 load and a positive to negative viral culture conversion.
-Four patients recovered and no signs of hyperinflammation were observed.
+Interferon gamma administration was followed by a rapid decline in SARS-CoV-2 load and a positive-to-negative viral culture conversion.
+Four patients recovered, and no signs of hyperinflammation were observed.

 Conclusions